The Kissing Hand Story-related Math Pack for Preschoolers

 The Kissing Hand Pattern Activities

 You can do the same activities using woodland plastic animals.
-You just have to present a pattern and invite a volunteer to complete it, copy it, or come up with his/her own pattern, trying to motivate every child to try.
-When you finish with the activity, keep the animals available for them to continue creating patterns on their own.
+Present a pattern and invite a volunteer to complete it, copy it, or create their own pattern, and try to motivate every child to participate.
+When you finish the activity, keep the animals available so they can continue creating patterns on their own.
 Below are great examples of animals you can use.

 The Kissing Hand Counting Activity

-Counting is an essential skill that preschoolers need to learn because it helps them understand the meaning of numbers, and is the base for all the other number concepts.
+Counting is an essential skill preschoolers need to learn because it helps them understand the meaning of numbers and is the basis for other number concepts.
 That is why we must give preschoolers plenty of opportunities to do hands-on counting and number-related activities.

-To help them practice this skill I created a fun game in The Kissing Hand Math Pack, that includes 2 sheets of 2 different sets of counting mats and 2 different dice, one with dots and one with numbers.
-If you want to reuse the activity, just print the sheets out in white cardstock and laminate them, or place them in a dry-erase pocket.
+To help them practice this skill, I created a fun game in The Kissing Hand Math Pack that includes 2 sheets of 2 different sets of counting mats and 2 different dice, one with dots and one with numbers.

 Since you probably have preschoolers at different levels of development, you can use one of the dice or two of each, depending on how challenging you want to make the activity for a particular preschooler.
 Of course, you can also use real dice with dots or numbers instead.

 You can have one or two students playing this game.
-To play each child has to roll one or two dice, identify the number, and find the same number in his/her mat to cover.
+To play, each child rolls one or two dice, identifies the number, and covers the same number on their mat.
 If the number is already covered, the child loses the turn, and the other child rolls the dice.
 The winner is the child who covers all his/her numbers first.

 You can use different manipulatives to cover the numbers like bingo chips, buttons, mini erasers, woodland stampers, or woodland stickers.
 Just remember that if you use the last two, you probably won’t be able to reuse the activity.